MoatLab/IODA-SOSP21-AE/README.md

 ### Detailed Steps

-0. Prepare the physical server: Setup an Emulab D430 server, ssh into it.
+#### Prepare the physical server

+Setup an Emulab D430 server, ssh into it.
 If you don't have Emulab/CloudLab access, please let us know on hotcrp and we can help spin up a server under our account and provide you the access.

-1. Prepare the IODA environment
+#### Prepare the IODA environment

 Clone the repo and download IODA VM image file: